One of the questions I’m asked most frequently, especially during an event like Corset Week is, “Where can I buy a nice

-I firmly believe every woman deserves beautiful, comfortable, well-fitting lingerie.
+I firmly believe everyone who wants it deserves beautiful, comfortable, well-fitting lingerie.
 And I don’t believe that needing a full bust cup or plus size band means you have to resign yourself to plain bras in boring shades of beige.
-Since I get tons of e-mails every week asking about pretty bras for curvy chicks, I suspect many of you feel the same way.
+Since I get tons of e-mails every week asking about pretty bras for larger sizes, I suspect many of you feel the same way.

 The 10 brands listed here are not only specialists in the world of full figured lingerie, they’re also companies with great reputations.
-Furthermore, if you don’t live close to an independent lingerie boutique, don’t worry…almost all of these brands are sold through online retailers with equally great customer service like Figleaves, Bare Necessities, ASOS, Amazon, HerRoom and Nordstrom.
-After all, I know it takes some trial and error to find the perfect bra.
+Furthermore, if you don’t live close to an independent lingerie boutique, don’t worry… almost all of these brands are sold through online retailers with equally great customer service like Figleaves, Bravissimo, Bare Necessities, ASOS, Amazon, HerRoom and Nordstrom.
+After all, it takes some trial and error to find the perfect bra.

-So with that out of the way…let’s get started!
+So with that out of the way, let’s get started with the list!